-The best CrossFit gloves
+Best CrossFit gloves

 Top CrossFit gloves

-Fit Active’s Sports CrossFit Gloves
+Fit Active Sports CrossFit Gloves

-Our take: Outstanding gloves with full palm protection that can help you elevate your CrossFit training.
+What you need to know: These outstanding gloves with full palm protection can help you elevate your CrossFit training.

-What we like: Neoprene construction holds up well to rigorous workouts.
-Wrist straps allow you to take the gloves on and off more easily.
-Provide an excellent grip, and the open design makes them more comfortable during workouts.
+What you’ll love: Their neoprene construction holds up well to rigorous workouts, and the wrist straps let you put them on and take them off easily.
+They provide an excellent grip, and their open design makes them comfortable during workouts.

-What we dislike: Have a fairly stiff feel, and the wrist strap can be too thick for some.
+What you should consider: They have a fairly stiff feel, and the wrist strap can be too thick for some.

 Where to buy: Sold by Amazon